ashutoshmjain/gita/src/bhagvadGitaLanding.md

 <div style="padding-left:40px;font-size:0.9em;">

 In the beginning there was `Om` - the sacred syllable - smooth vibrations of the underlying divine field.
 Spoken language originated from this source.
-Humans developed conversational skills, but everyone had to individually remember the contextual history.
+Humans developed exceptional conversational skills, but everyone had to individually remember the contextual history.

 Then we discovered scribing!
 Given the difficulties of early days, scribes chose the content with utmost care.
 Intent to scribe must yield full consensus.
 Only precious information made it to the written form - for careful preservation.
 The word "scripture" points to such pristine information, worthy of writing down.

-> Given that most of us know how to write and read, indicates that evolution (of intellectual faculties) is heavily biased in favour of the text-enabled.
-Written text became the collective memory.
+> Written text became the collective memory.
 In Sanskrit, such a collective memory is deemed `Smriti`.
 By virtue of being the collective memory, it is embedded into all of us, even if we are unaware.
 This  deep-seated memory is driver of our intelligence.
 Think of it as the DNA of thought.

 </div>